Presentation of the Lord (Feb 2)

 Homily

-For who still remembers this Christmas past?
+It seems like the Ghost of Christmas Past has made an appearance.
 The decorations have been down forever.
 Sales are over.
 Gifts tucked away in drawers.
 Children’s toys grown tiresome.
 Holiday pounds to be shed.
-But the Church isn’t ready to forget Christmas past.
-Not just yet.
-So we have a feast with an echo of Christmas about it: the Feast of the Presentation when Joseph and Mary brought the Child Jesus to the temple.
+Yet the Church isn’t quite ready to forget Christmas past.
+So we have a feast with an echo of Christmas about it: the Presentation of the Lord when Joseph and Mary brought the Child Jesus to the temple.
 How unexpected!

 Indeed, everything about this feast is unexpected.
 Just imagine old Simeon there in the temple.
 The Holy Spirit revealed to him that he should not see death before he had seen the Christ of the Lord (G).
 But who knows what Simeon was expecting?
 A powerful king with sword in hand to defeat the Roman invaders?
 Maybe.
 Or a glorious priest who would make the sacrifice of Judah and Jerusalem… please the Lord as in the days of old, as in years gone by? (cf. I).
 Possibly.
 Or a great prophet whose preaching would convict wrong-doers everywhere and pronounce God’s judgment on a sinful world?
 Perhaps.

-Come to think of it, Simeon also foresaw the death of the Victim Messiah.
+Simeon, however, sensed the Lamb of God who would go unrecognized as a criminal was in his arms.
 How this child was destined for the fall and rise of many in Israel and to be a sign that will be contradicted.
 And how his mother too would share in the contradiction Christ would embody--a sword piercing her as well (cf. G).
 In other words, Simeon saw how it was fitting that God, for whom and through whom all things exist, in bringing many children to glory, should make the leader of their salvation perfect through sufferings (Heb.
 2:10).
-He saw how the Child would one day be a “dead man walking” himself--condemned to death by the state--to expiate the sins of the people (II).
+He saw how the Child would one day be a “dead man walking” himself --condemned to death by the stat e— to expiate the sins of the people (II).
 How unexpected!

 But that’s how God comes among us: Not as a king like David to rule as one strong and mighty (RP) -- but as a king who bears a crown of thorns.
 Not as a mediator like Moses, to speak with God on our behalf atop a mountain shrouded by cloud and thunder--but as a merciful and faithful high priest…tested through what he suffered (II).
 Nor finally as a fearsome prophet like Elijah, whose coming we cannot endure, and before whom we cannot stand (cf. I) -- but as one like his brothers and sisters in every way (II).
 How unexpected!